 Apollo is another important Greek deity and is a son of Zeus.

 In tattoos, he is often shown as a portrait with incredibly curly short hair.

 He is also often shown in a statuesque style with white and grey skin that mimics what you would see in a museum.

-Tattoo artist often choose to get creative with his hair and the wreath he sometimes wears on his head and use other statuesque items in the background of his portrait.
+Tattoo artists often choose to get creative with Apollo’s hair and the wreath he sometimes wears on his head and use other statuesque items in the background of his portrait.

 Apollo is known for being a handsome and athletic man so he is portrayed in tattoos as handsome and built.